Charges for housing and dining are typically placed on your student’s account shortly before the semester begins.

 Prepayments for housing cannot be waived nor can they be charged to your student’s account.
 Prior to the start of the semester, the housing deposit will be credited to their student account to help cover any outstanding costs.

 Prepayments should be paid by credit card via our housing application system.
 Other prepayment options are covered within the application system.

 Understanding the Bill

-Student billing statements are generated and available to view at ebill.emich.edu on a weekly basis.
-If changes are made to the student account, (courses added, courses dropped, miscellaneous charges added, payments made, etc) a new billing statement will be generated and an email will be sent to the student’s my.emich email address.
-Students are responsible for viewing each billing statement and making payment by the due date listed.
+Student billing statements are generated and available to view on the E-Bill website on a weekly basis.
+If changes are made to the student account (courses added, courses dropped, miscellaneous charges added, payments made, etc.) a new billing statement will be generated and an email will be sent to the student’s my.emich email address.
+Students are responsible for viewing each billing statement and making payments by the due date listed.
 Failure to make payments on time may result in late fees, registration holds and transcript holds.
-Questions regarding billing statements can be directed to: email@example.com
+Questions regarding billing statements can be directed to: firstname.lastname@example.org

 Miscellaneous charges may be incurred during a student’s stay in the residence halls or apartments.
 Common examples included:

 - Replacing lost keys (includes changing key cores for safety)

 - Damages to their room or hall

 - Trash in the hallway/outside of apartments